Instrumental Musician

 Another way for musicians to test their performance skills is to enter music competitions.
 This is also a good way to gain recognition and exposure, and sometimes earn money by winning scholarships and awards.
 For popular musicians, winning a major talent contest may provide the opportunity to produce a professional recording or music video.

-As the music video business grows, it is increasingly important for musicians to know how to perform on camera.
-At some point in their careers, successful popular musicians usually need to produce a music video to gain wider recognition.
-It also is important to be computer literate because recording equipment often is digital.
+As online video streaming for entertainment grows, it is increasingly important for musicians to know how to perform on camera.
+At some point in their careers, successful popular musicians usually need to produce and post a music performance video online to gain wider recognition.
+It also is important to be computer literate because music recording and mixing equipment often is digital.

 There is currently no provincial legislation regulating this occupation in Alberta.

 Instrumental musicians must audition to find work.
 Classical musicians who perform mostly with symphony orchestras and small ensembles audition in front of committees made up of musicians and the music director.
-Popular musicians (for example, jazz, rock, country and folk musicians) often send demo tapes to booking agents, bar and nightclub owners and entertainment promoters.
+Popular musicians (for example, jazz, rock, country and folk musicians) often send demo recordings (or web links to them) to booking agents, bar and nightclub owners and entertainment promoters.
 Once musicians have established their reputations, they may be called to play at specific bookings or recording sessions.

 The music industry is very competitive.
 Talent, versatility and flexibility in accepting work away from home are crucial for maintaining a viable career.
 Being able to play more than 1 instrument is a definite asset.
 Freelance and popular musicians who play in recording sessions usually are able to play several different styles of music.
 Those who, through hard work and good luck, sign contracts with recording companies may record their own songs or cover other people’s tunes.
 Independent recording artists may market their products and services via the Internet.